-By Morgan We began developing and running the Playworker Development Course (PDC) way back in 2013.
-It was designed to meet a very specific need: individual play advocates all around the world wanted to learn more about playwork theory and how to put it into action....
+We began developing and running the Playworker Development Course (PDC) way back in 2013.
+It was designed to meet a very specific need: individual play advocates all around the world wanted to learn more about playwork theory and how to put it into action.
+Since then,...

 By Zan It’s 2021 and we rejoice in the start of a brand new year!
-The unpredictability of 2020 has taught us make some positive and achievable plans for this year and having thought long and hard, we’d like to share them with you: As per our announcement,...
+The unpredictability of 2020 has taught us make some positive and achievable plans for 2021.
+And having thought long and hard, we’d like to share them with you: As per our announcement, we...

 You will also have the option to opt-out of these cookies should you want to.